-The Canadian government pays a monthly payment, called the Old Age Security pension, to individuals who are 65 years or older.
-While most Canadians include the OAS as a foundational piece of their retirement plan, a certain amount of this payment can be taken back depending on individual income levels.
+The Canadian government pays you a monthly payment, called the Old Age Security(OAS) pension, if you’re 65 years or older.
+While you probably include the OAS as a foundational piece of your retirement plan, a certain amount of this payment can be taken back depending on individual income levels.

-What Is the Old Age Security Clawback and How Does It Work?
+What is the Old Age Security Clawback?

-*Income subject to clawback = $85,000 – $73,756 = $11,244*Estimated clawback amount = $11,244 x 15% = $1,686.60*Monthly OAS payment reduction = $1,686.60 / 12 = $140.55
+Income subject to clawback = $85,000 – $73,756 = $11,244_ Estimated clawback amount = $11,244 x 15% = $1,686.60*Monthly OAS payment reduction = $1,686.60 / 12 = $140.55

 Strategies to Reduce the OAS Clawback